If you have decided to take control of your expenditure, you may get depressed when it doesn’t all go to plan.

 I’m talking in this article about a plan to clear your problem debts.
 This could be forced on you if you have borrowed more than you can manage to repay and you are living on a tight budget in an IVA or debt management.
 Or you may just have decided that you are fed up with so much of your pay disappearing every month in debt repayments.

-It also applies if you don’t have large debts but want to cut your expenditure, perhaps so you can save for a house deposit, or reduce your hours at work.
+But it also applies if you don’t have large debts but want to cut your expenditure so you can save for a house deposit.

 Why budgets go astray